 HRPA will accept an original transcript from the recognized educational institution, or original documentation from the recognized credential assessment services noted above.
 Original transcripts are ordered through the Registrar’s Office of the degree granting institution and may be sent directly to HRPA.
 Please notify HRPA if your name has changed since achieving a degree.
 Proof of name change documentation will be required by HRPA.

-Exception to the Degree Requirement
+Exemption to the Degree Requirement

 Information Regarding Degree Granting Programs